-Vereinte Dienstleistungsgewerkschaft (ver.di), Paula Thiede Ufer 10, 10179 Berlin, Germany on behalf of its own and of the INTERNATIONAL TRANSPORT WORKERS' FEDERATION (ITF), whose headquarters are at ITF House, 49-60 Borough Road, London, SE1 1DS, United Kingdom (Tel. +44 207 403 2733, Telegrams: INTRANSFE LONDON SEI)
+Vereinte Dienstleistungsgewerkschaft (ver.di), Paula Thiede Ufer 10, 10179 Berlin, Germany on behalf of its own and of the INTERNATIONAL TRANSPORT WORKERS' FEDERATION (ITF), whose headquarters are at 49-60 Borough Road, London SE1 1 DS in the United Kingdom (Tel. +44 207-403 2733, Telegrams: INTRANSFE LONDON SEI)

-(II) Signing on its own behalf and on behalf of all companies which are responsible for the vessels managed by the Company and are affiliated in the special agreements mentioned in Article 1.1.
+(II) Signing on its own behalf and on behalf of all companies which are responsible for the vessels managed by the company and are affiliate in the special agreements mentioned in §1(1).